djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 ].
 $$

-This definition asks:
+This definition addresses the question:

 > After adjusting for overall event density, how many neighboring events are found within distance $r$ of a typical event?

----

-## 16. CSR benchmark for Ripley's K
+## CSR benchmark for Ripley's K

 Under homogeneous complete spatial randomness in two dimensions,